 Criminal Threats Has Become a Major Crime

-I've been doing this now for almost 30 years and I've noticed that recently a lot of people are being arrested and charged with the crime of California Penal Code 422 criminal threats.
+I've been doing this for almost 30 years, and I've noticed that many people are recently arrested and charged with the crime of California Penal Code 422 criminal threats.

-It used to be called terrorist threats, but now it's called criminal threats, and it basically has to do with somebody threatening another person in some way, and obviously, the threat has to be real, actual, and clear that they are threatening that particular person.
+It used to be called terrorist threats, but now it's called criminal threats.
+A criminal threat involves somebody threatening another person in some way.
+The threat must be accurate, actual, and precise.

-Typically, I'll go over what happened with the client and find out from their perspective, what was said, why it was said, the circumstances and context of what was said, and then we get the police report and can see what the alleged victim is claiming was said, whether there are any witnesses.
+Typically, I'll review what happened with the client and find out from their perspective what was said, why it was said, and the circumstances and context.
+Then, we obtain the police report, which details what the alleged victim claims was said and whether there are any witnesses.
+This process helps us build a comprehensive understanding of the case.

-Sometimes, it's audio or videotaped again, depending on the circumstances, and then we are going to decide whether it was a threat or not for purposes of a criminal threat charge.
+Sometimes, depending on the circumstances, it's audio or videotaped again, and then we will decide whether it was a threat for a criminal threat charge.

-A lot of times what I'll do is just get the jury instructions because if somebody goes to trial on a criminal threats case in the San Fernando Valley, Los Angeles, anywhere, the California Criminal Jury Instructions always control.
+A lot of times, I just get the jury instructions because if somebody goes to trial on a criminal threats case in the San Fernando Valley, Los Angeles, or anywhere else, California Criminal Jury Instructions always control.

-So, the jury is going to be given what the elements are — what the prosecutors have to prove in relation to a criminal threats case.
+So, the jury will be given the elements — what the prosecutors have to prove about a criminal threats case.
 So, we'll look at that.
-We'll see what they're claiming you said and see if it meets those elements and then we'll decide how we're going to deal with the case.
+We'll see what they're claiming you said and see if it meets those elements, and then decide how we will deal with the case.

 Our Los Angeles criminal defense attorneys will take a closer look at the law below.